Swiss export products banned as toxic at home

 In the wake of a Chinese takeover of the Swiss agribusiness group Syngenta, a Swiss advocacy group raises concerns about Switzerland's regulatory role.

 Switzerland exports two powerful herbicides, atrazine and paraquat, to developing countries.
 However, these products, manufactured by Basel giant Syngenta, are prohibited in the Swiss territory.
-It's a situation that the non-governmental organization (NGO) Public Eye,
+It's a situation that the Swiss non-governmental organization Public Eye condemns.

 Between 2012 and 2016, four exports of paraquat and thirteen of atrazine were recorded from Switzerland.
 The countries of destination are Argentina, Brazil, Cameroon, China, India, Pakistan, Peru and Thailand.
 However, these herbicides are banned in Switzerland and the European Union because of their danger to health and the environment.
 The explanations of Laurent Gaberell, responsible for the file with Public Eyeexternal link.